-- What’s included in the price?
+- What does the price include?
 Perhaps a warranty, road tax, a tank of petrol, or a year’s MOT is a good one.

 - If you’re using dealer finance, make sure you understand the full terms and conditions.
 Always look around and compare credit options.

 - What does the warranty cover?
-You need to understand what is included and what is not covered in the terms and conditions, and for what period of time.
+You need to know what the warranty covers and for what period.

 Questions to ask the private seller

 - Can the seller provide proof of identity and ownership?
-You must be certain the seller is the registered keeper – the person named on the V5C registration certificate.
-If they are not, you need proof they have the authority to sell the car.
-If you are not certain, just walk away.
+You must be confident the seller is the registered keeper – the person named on the V5C registration certificate.
+If they are not, you need proof they have the authority to sell the car, if you are not satisfied to walk away.

 - How long have you owned the car?
-If they have only had the car a short time, then who owned it before?
+If they have only had the car a short time, then who was the previous owner?
 Have they had any problems with the car?